irenealgi/irenealegre.com/case-studies/poplar-cms.md

 This is a tool that should give clients control over their 3D media content.
 This means they should be able to do the following:

-- Upload a 3D model file and link it to a product existent in their product catalogue (within their e-commerce site
+- Upload a 3D model file and link it to a product existent in their product catalogue (within their e-commerce site).
 - Add and update any information pertaining to the product, including name, description, SKU, price and URL.
-- Adjust the way in which the 3D model appears in the Embed Unit
+- Adjust the way in which the 3D model appears in the Embed Unit.
-- Define the way the Embed Unit looks and adapt it to match their brand
+- Define the way the Embed Unit looks and adapt it to match their brand.
 - Generate a product thumbnail from the uploaded 3D model file.
 Download the image thumbnail.
-- View analytics
+- View analytics.

 # Information Architecture